PushpitKumar/FlightPricePredictor/README.md

 * The model doesn't take into consideration the seasonal effects on flight fare.
 Maybe flights in winter season have a higher fare cost in India.
 * Some of the flights have been out of business in the current scenario such as Jet Airways.
 * The dataset only contained travel details from 5-6 different cities of India.
 * The app's front end has room for improvement using CSS or other styling techniques.
-I will be updating the application once I have learnt CSS.
 * More algorithms can be used for more accurate results.

 ### 10. Credits